alexdebrie/awesome-dynamodb/README.md

 - [DynamoDB Deep Dive (Course](https://linuxacademy.com/course/dynamo-db-deep-dive/).
 A full course from the folks at Linux Academy on how to use DynamoDB.
 - [ServerlessConf 2019: Using (and Ignoring) DynamoDB Best Practices with Serverless](https://acloud.guru/series/serverlessconf-nyc-2019/view/dynamodb-best-practices).
 This talk focuses on using DynamoDB in Serverless applications.
 - [DynamoDB Relationships](https://www.youtube.com/watch?v=lh7q5hCrCSU&list=PL6oNLEZTnXshgy4iHFULjYvcwbeMTotJp).
 A nice 30 minute video series from [Gary Jennings](https://twitter.com/G_Jennings09) that walks through examples of how to model different types of relationships in DynamoDB -- one-to-one, one-to-many, and many-to-many.
 Nice use of the NoSQL Workbench for DynamoDB as well.
+- [Videos from The DynamoDB Book](https://www.youtube.com/playlist?list=PLNjt4IpUlQLieAf8YE4bjN7kgwntsfW_B).
+A playlist of three sample videos from The DynamoDB Book.

 ## Written resources